Headless CMS

 }

-Now that our index sitemap is done let’s see how we can create all the individual sitemap pages.
-You can see the live example site here.
+Now that our index sitemap is complete, let’s see how we can generate all the individual sitemap pages.
+You can view a live example of the site here.

-In your pages folder create a file name [slug].js
+In your pages folder, create a file named [slug].js inside the sitemap folder: pages/sitemap/[slug].js.

 import getSitemapPageUrls from "~/lib/getSitemapPageUrls";